top of page

 ELIGIBILITY

-• Actively working in the field of education
+• actively working in the field of education (formal or informal)

-• Teaching middle & high school age groups
+• working with middle school and high school age groups

-• Able to educate in under-resourced and under-represented communities or areas without access to ocean environments
+• teaching students in under-resourced communities, or areas without direct access to the ocean.

-Applicants must be 18 years or older and currently located in either the USA, CANADA or BAHAMAS.
+• Applicants must be 18 years or older and currently located in either the USA, CANADA or THE BAHAMAS.

 WHAT'S INCLUDED

 The scholarship will include round trip charter flights from Fort Lauderdale (Tropic Ocean Airways at Sheltair) to Bimini International Airport (BIM).
 We meet your charter and provide ground transport to and from the airport in Bimini.
-Accommodations will be shared with fellow guests at a nearby rental house, walking distance from the Station.
+Accommodations will be shared with fellow scholars at a nearby rental house (typically 2 twin beds per room, shared bathrooms and shared common areas), walking distance from the Station.
 Breakfast, lunch and dinners will be prepared for you by our station crew.
 While we are able to accommodate vegetarian meals, unfortunately we are unable to provide vegan meals.

 • Interacting with juvenile lemon sharks in pristine mangrove habitat